Collatz Conjecture

 Note

-By the time that you've read this small paragraph, your browser executed the 'collatzConjecture.js' file and checked the collatz conjecture for the first 10k numbers.
-The conjecture can also be visualized in an image where even numbers are displayed as a small line segment which are tilted slightly to the left and where odd numbers are tilted slightly to the right.
+By the time that you've read this small paragraph, your browser executed the "collatzConjecture.js" file and checked the Collatz conjecture for the first 10k numbers.
+The conjecture can also be visualized in an image where even numbers are displayed as a small line segment tilted slightly to the left and where odd numbers are tilted slightly to the right.
+You can see the resulting visualization below.

 Your browser does not support the HTML5 canvas tag.